 Please note: Pages were first posted on the web within our Small Business School (SBS) website.
 Some links may still go back to that site.
-If you happens to go to SBS, please use your back button to return to this page.
+If you happen to go to SBS, please use your back button to return to this page.
 Thank you.

 All three major domains of human activity — Science, Business & Religion — are fraught with travail and have been blemished with the worst of human behavior.
 Notwithstanding, there is a deep ethical bias within science which is also an essential infrastructure of business, and it is the heart of good religion.